-Keytruda can cause side effects that may cause symptoms in many different parts of your body.
+Keytruda can cause serious or life-threatening side effects.
+Some side effects may occur during the injection.
 Some side effects may need to be treated with other medicine, and your cancer treatments may be delayed.
 You will need frequent medical tests to help your doctor determine if it is safe for you to keep receiving Keytruda.
-Do not miss any follow-up visits to your doctor.

 Before taking this medicine

-To make sure Keytruda is safe for you, tell your doctor if you have:
+To make sure Keytruda is safe for you, tell your doctor if you have ever had:

-an autoimmune disorder such as lupus, Crohn's disease, or ulcerative colitis; or
+an autoimmune disorder such as rheumatoid arthritis, Crohn's disease, ulcerative colitis, lupus, or psoriasis;

-It is not known whether pembrolizumab passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using Keytruda and for at least 4 months after your last dose.
+Do not breastfeed while using this medicine, and for at least 4 months after your last dose.

 How is Keytruda given?

-Keytruda is injected into a vein through an IV.
+Keytruda is given as an infusion into a vein, usually once every 3 to 6 weeks.
 A healthcare provider will give you this injection.

 You will need frequent medical tests to help your doctor determine if it is safe for you to keep receiving Keytruda.
-Do not miss any follow-up visits to your doctor.
+Do not miss any follow-up visits.

 What happens if I miss a dose?